zuzia-dev/Easybox-904xDSL/README.md

 - LCD and touch keys - LCD4Linux is installed (default white theme)
 - software and configuriation for 3G/LTE modems and USB tethering
 - DSL port as a WAN (vlan eth0.2) - working internet connection
-- tools for installation hacked bootloader - run: /etc/hacked-bootloader
+- tools for installation hacked bootloader - Internet connection required for script: ```/etc/hacked-bootloader```
-- online package repository via Github but run first: /etc/opkg-fix
+- online package repository but run first: ```/etc/opkg-fix```
 - CPU utilization info & Internet detector for the LuCI (by gSpotx2f)
 - script Sysinfo and CPU temperature applet for LuCI (by Cezary Jackiewicz)
 - support filesystem: ext4, vfat, msdos
-- software flow offload via iptables
+- active software flow offloading via iptables
 - Dnsmasq as DHCP server

 Not included: